-The EAF process is usually controlled with statistic methods.
+Steel factories usually control the EAF processes with static methods.
 These methods are not ideal as there is no exact information about the input material content and material differences between heats.
-In addition, traditionally there has not been measured information available about the melting progress due the extreme conditions inside of the furnace.
-In some cases, process control may be based only on operator’s knowledge and expertise.
-Extreme conditions make it difficult to control the process.
+In addition, traditionally there has not been information available about the melting progress due to the extreme conditions inside of the furnace which disables the use of conventional measurement methods.
+In some cases, process control may be based only on the operator’s knowledge and expertise.
 What if we could see and measure what happens inside the EAF in real-time?

-With real-time melting information optimization and dynamic control of different phases and optimizing the EAF process becomes possible.
-For example, a simple use could be optimal timing of additional scrap charges.
-The additional charge is loaded optimally when there is enough room in the furnace for the new charge.
-Another example is controlling the furnace power optimally based on the progress of scrap melting.
-Optimizing the EAF power based on the melting information will improve the energy efficiency and tap-to-tap times.
-Also, oxygen and carbon injection timing could benefit from melting information.
+With real-time melting information, dynamic control of different phases, and optimizing the EAF process becomes possible.
+For example, the timing of additional scrap charges can be done optimally with this method.
+The system monitors the status of scrap melting and loads the additional charge exactly when there is enough room in the furnace for the new charge.
+The furnace power can be controlled optimally when the scrap melting information is available.
+Adjusting the EAF power based on the melting information will improve the energy efficiency and tap-to-tap times.
+Also, oxygen and carbon injection timing could benefit from scrap melting information.